auchenberg/copenhagentechweek.dk/README.md

 * time: "hours:minutesam/pm"
 * href: "link to the page of the event host"

-The href is crucial as long as the detail pages on wwwtf.berlin aren't finished.
+The href is crucial as long as the detail pages aren't finished.